 These are just some of the methods you can use if you have been running into issues with notifications on your Fitbit.
 If one of these worked for you, let us know in the comments below!

-If you found a different method than one listed above, let us know so we can add it to the list!
+If you found a different method than the ones listed above, let us know to add it to the list!
 Oh, and be sure to mention which device you are using to help others figure out the problem.